KanimozhiGanesan18/Mutual-Fund-Investment-Performance-Analysis-2019-2024-Using-Python/README.md

 * Correlation: Higher folios generally lead to higher AUM, but institutional schemes achieve large AUM with fewer folios.

+---

+# 💡 3.
+Recommendations & Suggestions

+Your recommendations should be connected directly to your objectives and findings.

+### Recommendation 1 — Focus on Growing Categories

+“Since Growth/Equity Schemes show strong AUM growth, mutual fund organizations can analyze the factors driving this growth and use those insights for future investment strategies.”

+### Recommendation 2 — Improve Investor Participation

+“Since investor participation increased from 2019 to 2024, organizations can continue investor-awareness and financial-literacy initiatives to attract more investors.”

+ ### Recommendation 3 — Category-Based Strategies

+“Different scheme categories show different investment patterns.
+Therefore, fund managers can develop category-specific strategies instead of using the same approach for all schemes.”

+### Recommendation 4 — Monitor Large Transactions

+“Because fund mobilization and redemption contain extreme values, large transactions should be monitored separately to understand their impact on overall fund-flow trends.”

+### Recommendation 5 — Use Multiple Statistical Measures

+“Since several variables are highly skewed, organizations should consider median values and distribution patterns along with mean values when evaluating performance.”

+---

 ## 🎯 Outcome
 The Power BI dashboard provides a clear, interactive view of mutual fund performance, aligning with the Python analysis but tailored for business storytelling.
 It enables mentors and stakeholders to quickly grasp totals, trends, and category dominance.